 Mountain bike crank length isn’t usually an issue riders worry about, but it can be a major source of extra power and control if you get it right.
 Stock cranks, usually coming at 175 or 170mm, work just fine for most people, but there are benefits to longer or shorter crank lengths depending on a riders physiology and riding style.
 This article will examine the major benefits and costs of different crank lengths on a mountain bike, so you can decide whether making the change is right for you.

-Mountain bike crank length is spec’d based on the bike’s intended use, generally coming in either 175mm and 170mm length.
+Mountain bike crank length is spec’d based on the bike’s intended use and rider height.
 Due to the lower bottom brackets on long-travel bikes like the Norco Range and Aurum, these bikes come with shorter crank arms to lower the risk of crank arm strikes when pedalling through rocky terrain.
-Shorter travel bikes like the Norco Optic and Revolver come with longer crank arms to increase the riders mechanical advantage and power output.
+Shorter travel bikes like the Norco Optic and Revolver come with longer crank arms to increase the rider’s mechanical advantage and power output.
 The common range of mountain bike cranks across the industry is 165mm to 180mm (in 5mm increments) giving very tall or very short riders room to play around with their setup if needed.